handfistface/ListPoint/replit.md

 - **Last Updated Time Display**: All list cards (on index and explore pages) display the last update time in a user-friendly format: relative time for recent updates (e.g., "2h ago", "5m ago") and absolute date/time (MM/DD/YYYY HH:MM) for updates older than 7 days.
 The timestamp updates automatically when items are added, removed, quantity is adjusted, or the list is edited (implemented October 11, 2025).
 - **Collaboration**: Invite/remove collaborators, shared list access and full item editing capabilities (add, delete, adjust quantity) for collaborators.
 - **Favorites**: Mark/unmark lists as favorites for quick access.
+- **List Cloning**: Users can clone any accessible list to create their own copy with all items.
+Cloned lists track their parent (original) list and display genealogy information.
+Clone count shown with 🌿 emoji on list cards.
+Parents display links to their children with owner information in a modal.
 - **Theming**: Dark/Light mode toggle with persistence.
 - **Image Uploads**: Interactive cropping, compression, aspect ratio control (160/300).
 - **Footer Pages**: About Us page describing the platform's mission, features, and solo developer background.
 Contact Us page with email contact information (kirschnerjohn10@gmail.com).